rachelzhang1115/rachelzhang1115.github.io/_posts/2014-3-3-Hello-World.md

 However, houses located on either side within 0.35 miles from the school district boundaries actually share similar neighborhood characteristics.
 So the neighborhood effect progresses smoothly across the boundaries.
 Given this asuumption, we could run the following regression with boundary Fixed Effects, which would enable us to draw causal inferences from the coefficient $\gamma$:
 $$HousePrice_{isb}=\alpha+\beta*X_{isb} +\gamma*SchoolRating_{is}+\Psi_{ib}+\epsilon_{isb}$$

+## Comments? ##
+I'd appreciate any comments to how I could carry the project further :smile: